Why So Many Women Don’t Have Orgasms

 Australian researchers asked 5,118 men and women age 16 to 59 about the four factors mentioned above, and then asked them to describe what had happened during their most recent partner-sex encounter, and if they’d had an orgasm.
-Overall, 95% of men reported orgasms, but only 69% of the women.
+Overall, 95 percent of men reported orgasms, but only 69 percent of women.

 The women’s demographics, beliefs, relationships, and histories of sexual trauma made some difference in their rates of orgasm—but not much.
 The only demographic factor that really mattered was the level of commitment in the relationship.
 In a committed relationship, 70 percent of the women reported orgasm.
 But with casual partners, the rate was just 49 percent.